microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 One can use [`flaml.oai.Completion.create`](../reference/autogen/oai/completion#create) to perform inference.
 There are a number of benefits of using `flaml.oai.Completion.create` to perform inference.

-A template is either a format str, or a function which produces a str from several input fields.

 ### API unification